Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Review on the Monopole-Charged Spinless Dirac Semimetals

 \section{Review on the Monopole-Charged Spinless Dirac Semimetals}

 In the section, we review the Monopole-Charged spinless Dirac semimetal proposed in \refcite{Lenggenhager2021TPBBC}.
-Throughout this section, we consider 3D spinless noninteracting crystals with $\PT$ symmetry and a six-fold rotation $C_6$ symmetry, where ``spinless" means that we always neglect SOC and suppress the spin index.
+Throughout this section, we consider 3D spinless noninteracting crystals with $\PT$ symmetry and a six-fold rotation $C_6$ symmetry, where ``spinless" means that we always impose spin $\SU(2)$ symmetry (which requires the SOC to be negligible) and suppress the spin index.

 The group spanned by $\PT$ and $C_6$ has four spinless ICRs~\cite{Bradley2009MathSSP,Bernevig2020MagneticTQC,Lenggenhager2021TPMNL,Lenggenhager2021TPBBC}, noted as $A$, $B$, $\Lambda_1$ and $\Lambda_2$.
 Specifically, $\Lambda_1$ and $\Lambda_2$ are 2D ICRs, and $A$ and $B$ are 1D ICRs.
 Their explicit symmetry representations are \eq{ A:\ \left\{ \right. \ , } \eq{ B:\ \left\{ \right. \ , } \eq{ \Lambda_1:\ \left\{ \right. \ , } \eq{ \Lambda_2:\ \left\{ \right. \ . } The above 4 ICRs can be simply derived as follows.
 First, we have $C_6^6=1$ owing to the spinless condition, meaning that the $C_6$ eigenvalues are $e^{\pm \ii 2\pi/6}$, $e^{\pm \ii 4\pi/6}$ and $\pm 1$.
 Then, given a $C_6$ eigenstate $\ket{\lambda}$ with eigenvalue $\lambda$, $\PT \ket{\lambda}$ is also a $C_6$ eigenstate with eigenvalue $\lambda^*$, owing to $[\PT,C_6]=0$.
 If $\lambda\neq\lambda^*$ for $\lambda=e^{\pm \ii 2\pi/6},\ e^{\pm \ii 4\pi/6}$, then $\PT \ket{\lambda}$ and $\ket{\lambda}$ must be different, resulting in 2D ICRs.
 Otherwise for $\lambda=\pm$, we cannot distinguish $\PT \ket{\lambda}$ from $\ket{\lambda}$ based on symmetries, and thus they correspond to 1D ICRs.